- Vietnam and Cambodia Odyssey

 This tour is accessible to most people with a good level of fitness and normal mobility.
-It involves climbing steep stairs and getting on and off coaches and boats.
+It involves climbing of steep stairs and getting on and off coaches, boats and trains.
+Please note you will be required to carry your luggage between stations, and you may be required to sleep on a top bunk.
 This tour is not suitable for anyone with walking difficulties.

 The minimum number of travellers in your group will be 10, and the maximum will be 36.
 If in the unlikely event there are less than 10 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
 If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.

 This is an escorted tour, meaning that you will have the services of an English speaking guide during each excursion ensuring that you have first-hand knowledge at all times.